-Third rule (Cell Value > 400) is also true for this number as number 424 is greater than 400.
-But as the second rule is true for this number and second rule has higher precedence over the third rule, so the third rule will not be applicable for this number.
+The third rule (Cell Value > 400) is also true for this number as number 424 is greater than 400.
+But as the second rule is true for this number and the second rule has higher precedence over the third rule, so the third rule will not be applicable for this number.

 For this reason, you are not getting any impact of the third rule in the range A1: J10 as the values that are greater than 400 are also greater than 300.

 # Solution – Changing the hierarchy of the rules